Sun Yat-sen University South Gate station

-Sun Yat-sen University South Gate station is a station under construction on Line 10 of the Guangzhou Metro.
+Sun Yat-sen University South Gate station is a station on Line 10 of the Guangzhou Metro.
 It is located underground under the intersection of Ruikang Road and Jinfang Road in Guangzhou's Haizhu District.
-It is expected to open in 2026.
+It opened on 29 December 2025.

 Station layout

 This station is a three-storey underground station.
 The ground level is the exit, and it is surrounded by Ruikang Road, Suifa Garden, Guangzhou International Textile City, Guangzhou Yangtze River International Textile City and other nearby buildings.
 The first floor is the concourse, the second floor is the equipment floor, and the third floor is the platform for Line 10.